 (ii) The person disposes of the shellfish in accordance with an abatement order issued by the department.

 (4) Shellfish that the department seizes or places under a hold order and determines are unsafe for human consumption are subject to such abatement as the department considers appropriate.
-The department may require any one or more of the following measures be taken by a person in possession of shellfish that are the subject of an abatement order:
+The department may require one or more of the following measures be taken by a person possessing shellfish that are the subject of an abatement order:

 (a) Permanent prohibition on the disposition of the shellfish for human consumption;